 Here’s an example:

 I call these my SUMS Remix Book Towers.
-These towers contain 143 books, representing 48 issues, one published every two weeks.
-The format of SUMS Remix is simple: one problem statement faced by churched leaders, 3 brief excepts form books that provide a solution to the problem, and ready-to-use applications for leaders to try out immediately.
+These towers contain 218 books, representing 73 issues, one published every two weeks.
+The format of SUMS Remix is simple: one problem statement faced by churched leaders, 3 brief excepts from books that provide a solution to the problem, and ready-to-use applications for leaders to try out immediately.

-Until then, on the eve of Book Lover’s Day, and in memory of my father, I’m trying to emulate Thomas Edison, who believed that voracious reading was the key to self-improvement.
+So, on Book Lover’s Day, and in memory of my father, I’m trying to emulate Thomas Edison, who believed that voracious reading was the key to self-improvement.
 He read books on a remarkable range of subjects to address his endless queries.
 As Edison noted, “I didn’t read a few books, I read the library.”

 If you want to know more about my dad, here is the eulogy I gave at his funeral.
 After the funeral, while my sons and I were moving some things around his gas station and I discovered one reason I am so passionate about guest services.
 And read this post to find out why readers are leaders.